- Exceptions to the rule against Hearsay

 Consideration of hearsay may arise at various stages of the proceedings.
 Witnesses may become unavailable unexpectedly or a special measures application may be refused.
 Prosecutors should keep issues of hearsay under continual review and comply with the notice requirements wherever possible.

-See Part 20 of the CPR 2015 for the correct procedure and forms to be used in those cases where written notice of application to adduce hearsay evidence is required.
+See Part 20 of the Criminal Procedure Rules for the correct procedure.
+Forms for use can be accessed on the Criminal Procedure Rules Forms page where written notice of application to adduce hearsay evidence is required.
 These are:

 Most of the hearsay provisions apply equally to the defence and the prosecution, with the added safeguard for the defendant that any matters requiring proof must be proved to the criminal standard by the prosecution and on a balance of probabilities by the defence.